Configure Certificate Authentication for Users

 - Click File > Save.

-To configure the Reflection for Secure IT server
+Step 2: Configure the Reflection for Secure IT server

 - Start the Reflection for Secure IT console.